Currency: US Dollar

-The United States of America is my home country.
-It is one of the world’s largest nations in terms of land area and population count.
+The United States of America is one of the world’s largest nations in terms of land area and population.
 With a population of over 315 million, it is the third most populated country in the world.
 The country is divided into 50 states wherein each state has their own set of laws and policies.
 Rhode Island is the smallest of all 50 states while Alaska is the largest state.

 The country has the world’s largest economy and the most diverse population.
 Therefore, the United States of America has a strong influence on international economic and political affairs.
 The USA declared its independence from Great Britain on July 4, 1776.
 The seat of the country is located in Washington, DC.

 The US also is one of the most diverse countries in terms of both its population and its landscape.
 Its population represents people from every nation on Earth, and it is also the home of the United Nations.
 Geographically, it has everything from tundra to tropical rainforests and everything inbetween.

 History of the United States

 The history of the United States is fascinating.
 The country is characterized by its diversity and this is partly due to the long-standing history and all the events that transpired over the years to form the landscape of the US.